 You get use to 'less sleep'

-Your body and brain does not adapt to less sleep over time.
+Your body and brain do not adapt to less sleep over time.
 It will not be able to function properly and optimally.
 To achieve restorative sleep, our bodies need to go through 4 very specific stages of sleep.
 Removing these sleep stages leads to poor mental and physical capacity.

 Alcohol helps you fall asleep